SergioRubio99/NYC-Scraper/README.md

 On Debian, you can install it via `apt`, with `sudo apt-get -y install cpanminus`

-If you get an error regarding `x86_64-linux-gnu-gcc`, in a Debian machine, I recommend installing the package `python2-dev`.
+If you get an error regarding `x86_64-linux-gnu-gcc`, in a Debian-based machine, I recommend installing the package `build-essential`.

-Once it is installed on your system, download and install the modules, with `sudo cpanm Mojolicious::Lite CHI JSON::Parse Test2::V0 Moose`
+Once it is installed on your system, you can download and install the modules, with `cpanm Mojolicious::Lite CHI JSON::Parse Test2::V0 Moose`

 <h1>Run:</h1>